 When should a parent pursue Speech Therapy for their child?

-- the infant is demonstrating difficulty latching on
+- The infant is demonstrating difficulty latching on

-- coughing/choking during or after eating
+- Coughing or choking during or after eating

 The development of communication skills begins in infancy before the emergence of the first word.
 Any speech or language problem is likely to have a significant effect on the child’s social and academic skills and behavior.

 At 18 months:

 - The child does not use first words or have a vocabulary of 8-10 words

 - The child omits beginning sounds of a word (“_og _ark” for “dog bark”)

 - Uses mostly vowel sounds when speaking (“um ee a u” for “Come see the cat run”)